AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Set up the table....

 Create a new database.
 Put it in it's own folder, call the folder whatever you like, and the database "BirdsWImagesByPath".
-(Most of the names I've suggested could be different, if you felt strongly about it.)
-Name from "BirdsW(ith)Images".
+(That's a bit long-winded.
+Oh well.
+Most of the names I've suggested could be different, if you feel strongly about it.)
+The name came from "BirdsW(ith)Images".
 It doesn't need to be registered, but registering it is probably a good idea, as it "costs" so little.
+(I did register the database when I was testing these instructions.)

 Fields: